By Maria Salciccioli and Jessica Mislevy, SRI Education Recently, expert… more>>

 We tap the wealth of professional expertise in North Carolina’s private sector, universities and community colleges to enrich learning opportunities for teachers and students.
 Teachers, researchers and businesses collaborate to make science and math education relevant, engaging and most of all, effective.

 Kenan Fellows develop strong communication and advocacy skills.
 They engage with other educators, community leaders and policy makers to promote high-quality instruction in our schools.
-Today, there are more than 350 Kenan Fellows across North Carolina and beyond.
+Today, there are nearly 400 Kenan Fellows across North Carolina and beyond.